Julian Barnes (Chair)

-I retired from teaching having worked for over 30 years as a teacher in both the private and public sectors, fifteen of which were as Special Needs Co-ordinator.
+I retired from teaching in 2009 having worked for over 30 years as a teacher in both the private and public sectors, fifteen of which were as Special Needs Co-ordinator.

-I was President of The Old Rydalian Club in 1995, I am a volunteer with Education Department of the National Trust, Penrhyn Castle and with Methodist Homes for the Elderly.
-I am also Trustee of the Abbeyfield Society of Colwyn Bay.
+I was President of The Old Rydalian Club in 1995, I am also Chair of the Trustees of the Abbeyfield, Colwyn Bay Society.

 I have been a Governor of Rydal Penrhos since 1988.